MetaLang/d-articles/std variant is everything cool about d.md

 # std.variant Is Everything Cool About D

 I recently read a great article by [Matt Kline](https://bitbashing.io/about.html) on how [std::visit is everything wrong with modern C++](https://bitbashing.io/std-visit.html).
-Being quite out of practice with C++ (I have long since left for the greener pastures of D), I was curious as to how things had changed in my absence with all the new features added in the last few major revisions to the language.
+My C++ skills have grown rusty from disuse (I have long since left for the greener pastures of D), but I was curious as to how things had changed in my absence.

 Despite my relative unfamiliarity with post-2003 C++, I had heard about the addition of a library-based sum type in C++17.
-My curiosity was mildly piqued by the news, but like many new additions to C++ in the past decade, it's something D has had [for years](https://github.com/dlang/phobos/blob/eec6be69edec9601f9f856afcd25a797e845c181/std/variant.d).
+My curiosity was mildly piqued by the news, although like many new additions to C++ in the past decade, it's something D has had [for years](https://github.com/dlang/phobos/blob/eec6be69edec9601f9f856afcd25a797e845c181/std/variant.d).
 Given the seemingly sensational title of Mr. Kline's article, I wanted to see just what was so bad about `std::visit`, and get a feel for how well D's equivalent measures up.

 My intuition was that the author was exaggerating for the sake of an interesting article.
-We've all heard the oft-repeated criticism that C++ is complex and inconsistent (even some of its biggest proponents [think so](https://www.youtube.com/watch?v=KAWA1DuvCnQ)), but really, how bad could it be?
-After all, while the ergonomics of D templates are much improved over C++, the underlying mechanics are broadly the same.
+We've all heard the oft-repeated criticism that C++ is complex and inconsistent (even some of its [biggest proponents](https://www.youtube.com/watch?v=KAWA1DuvCnQ) think so), but really, how bad could it be?
+After all, while the ergonomics of templates in D are much improved over C++, the underlying mechanism is broadly the same.
 I was dubious that `std::visit` could be much worse in practice, if at all, than `std.variant.visit`.

 For the record, my intuition was completely and utterly wrong.

 ## Exploring std.variant

 Before we continue, let me quickly introduce D's [std.variant](https://dlang.org/phobos/std_variant.html) module.
-The module centres around the [Variant](https://dlang.org/phobos/std_variant.html#.Variant) type, which is not actually a sum type like C++'s `std::variant`, but a type-safe container that can contain a value of any type.
+The module centres around the [Variant](https://dlang.org/phobos/std_variant.html#.Variant) type; this is not actually a sum type like C++'s `std::variant`, but a type-safe container that can contain a value of any type.
 It also knows the type of the value it currently contains (if you've ever implemented a type-safe union, you'll realize why that part is important).
-This is akin to C++'s `std::any` as opposed to `std::variant`, which makes it very unfortunate that C++ chose to use the name `variant` for its implementation of a sum type instead. _C'est la vie._ The type is used as follows:
+This is akin to C++'s `std::any` as opposed to `std::variant`; very unfortunate, then, that C++ chose to use the name `variant` for its implementation of a sum type instead. _C'est la vie._ The type is used as follows:

 ```D
 import std.variant;